Learning to Localize Leakage of Cryptographic Sensitive Variables: Introduction

 \section{Introduction}

-The Advanced Encryption Standard (AES) \citep{daemen1999, daemen2001} is widely used and trusted for protecting sensitive data.
-For example, it is approved by the United States National Security Agency for protecting top secret information \citep{nist2003}, it is a major component of the Transport Layer Security (TLS) protocol \citep{rescorla2000} which underlies the security of HTTPS \citep{rescorla2000}, and is used in payment card readers to secure card information before transmission to financial institutions \citep{bluefin2023}.
+The Advanced Encryption Standard (AES)\footnote{For clarity of exposition we discuss AES here, but our technique also applies to other algorithms.} \citep{daemen1999, daemen2001} is widely used and trusted for protecting sensitive data.
+For example, it is approved by the United States National Security Agency for protecting top secret information \citep{nist2003}, it is a major component of the Transport Layer Security (TLS) protocol \citep{rescorla2000} which underlies the security of HTTPS \citep{rescorla2000}, and it is used in payment card readers to secure card information before transmission to financial institutions \citep{bluefin2023}.

-AES aims to keep data secret when it is transmitted over insecure channels that are accessible to unknown and untrusted parties (e.g. via wireless transmissions which may be intercepted, or storage on hard drives which may be accessed by untrusted individuals).
+AES aims to keep data secret when it is transmitted over insecure channels that are accessible to unknown and untrusted parties (e.g. via wireless transmissions which may be intercepted, or storage on hard drives accessible to untrusted individuals).
 Prior to transmission, the data is first encoded and partitioned into a sequence of fixed-length bitstrings called \textit{plaintexts}.
 Each plaintext is then \textit{encrypted} into a \textit{ciphertext} by applying an invertible function from a family of functions indexed by an integer called a \textit{cryptographic key}.
 This family of functions is designed so that if the key is sampled uniformly at random, then the plaintext and ciphertext are marginally independent.
 The key is known to the sender and intended recipients of the transmission, and is kept secret from potential eavesdroppers.
 Thus, the intended recipients can use the key to \textit{decrypt} the ciphertext back into the original plaintext, while eavesdroppers who possess the ciphertext but not the key learn nothing about the plaintext.

-Clearly, such an algorithm is effective only if the cryptographic key remains outside of the hands of eavesdroppers.
-AES is believed to be `algorithmically secure' in the sense that given an AES implementation with a fixed key, it is not feasible to determine the key by encrypting a chosen sequence of plaintexts and observing the resulting ciphertexts \citep{mouha2021}.
-For reference, to our knowledge, the best known attack on the 128-bit version of AES under realistic conditions would require about $2^{125}$ such encryptions on average to successfully determine the key \citep{tao2015}, compared to $2^{127}$ encryptions for a naive brute-force attack which randomly guesses and checks keys until success.